dbperry17/MD-public/README.md

 #### Long Version:

 While the scripts all technically work, they go much more slowly than I'd like due to some loops that I found unavoidable when programming originally.
 However, I've since figured out some ways to work around some of the limitations of Memento Database, and am currently looking into improving performance.
+Improvements include:
+* Using JavaScript fields to ask the "Current Version" what its field values are (instead of updating every field in a for-loop) for any field that is not a linked entry.
+* Creating a library with a single entry with fields for certain "global variables" that I want *all* my libraries to have access to.
+* Eliminating certain fields from the "Versioned" libraries that never change, and keeping the information that stays consistent between versions confined to the generalized libraries.

+Currently, I am documenting the changes in a way to make it easier to adjust my scripts.

 # A note about debugging